top of page

 • Less favourable treatment of a student because he or she submits to or rejects sexual harassment or harassment related to their sex.

 For the purposes of the harassment provisions in the Equality Act, the protected characteristics are; age, disability, gender reassignment, race, religion and belief, sex and sexual orientation.
-Pregnancy and maternity are not protected directly under the harassment provisions, however, unwanted behaviour related to pregnancy and maternity (as described below) may amount to harassment related to sex.
+Pregnancy and maternity is not protected directly under the harassment provisions, however, unwanted behaviour related to pregnancy and maternity (as described below) may amount to harassment related to sex.

 The word ‘unwanted’ means ‘unwelcome’ or ‘uninvited’.
 It is not necessary for the student to explicitly state that they object to the behaviour for it to be unwanted.